programmercave0/programmercave-blog/_posts/2020-01-13-Best-Memes-on-Linked-List-Data-Structure.md

 ---
 layout: post
 title: "Best Memes on Linked List Data Structure"
-subtitle: "Here is the collection of some of the best memes on Linked List Data Structure"
+description: "Here is the collection of some of the best memes on Linked List Data Structure"
 author: "Programmercave"
 header-img: "/assets/Memes-Linkedlist/llmeme3.jpg"
 tags:  [Memes]